 I don’t mind if people drink, I love me a beer, but there are boundaries.
 No more puking, no more not remembering what I did, and no more drinking just to get drunk!

-I’ve heard too many stories of people losing money while gambling, friends have literally handed me their money so they couldn’t spend it anymore, and people file bankruptcy after gambling.
+I’ve heard too many stories of people losing money while gambling, friends have literally handed me their money so they couldn’t spend it anymore, and people filing bankruptcy after gambling.
 I swore to myself I never wanted to experience that personally.

-Casino’s are making immense sums of money, do you think they would otherwise keep giving you drinks or want to keep you there as long as possible?
+Casinos are making immense sums of money.
+Do you think they would otherwise keep giving you drinks or want to keep you there as long as possible?
 Keep in mind that they do everything for one reason; to make more money.

-Know your stopping point, only go in with the money you are willing to lose and don’t take any extra cash out.
+Know your stopping point.
+Only go in with the money you are willing to lose, and don’t take any extra cash out.

-4. (Online) Shopping
+7. (Online) Shopping

 To stop this, think about where your unhappiness is coming from.
 Try to get to the root of the problem and find the solution there as well.